 ArcGIS Survey123

 You can integrate Survey123 with ArcGIS Enterprise, making use of hosted feature services, similar to Survey123 in ArcGIS Online.
-Webhooks can be configured to trigger when either a new survey is submitted or has been updated.
-The Survey123 webhooks operate the same for both ArcGIS Enterprise and ArcGIS Online.
+Webhooks can be configured to trigger when either a new survey has been submitted or updated.
+The Survey123 webhooks operate the same with both ArcGIS Enterprise and ArcGIS Online.

 Lean more about Survey123 webhooks.